 Services for Seniors

-If a member of your household is blind, disabled or age 62 years or older, please notify Central Hudson so that we may add a note to your account.
+If all members of your household are blind, disabled or age 62 years or older, please notify Central Hudson so that we may add a note to your account.
 This note will ensure you receive contact by phone or in person at least three days before service is turned off for nonpayment, in order to discuss a payment agreement.
 If an agreement cannot be reached, we will notify the Department of Social Services and will continue your service for another 15 days.
 If service is turned off, we will attempt to contact you again in 10 days to offer you a payment plan to restore service.

 If you are 62 years or older, and applying for a new service, Central Hudson will not ask for a deposit unless your service was turned off for non-payment within the last six months.
 Central Hudson offers billing and payment assistance that can help reduce the impact of higher costs associated with your energy bills.
 To learn more about these services, call (845) 452-2700, or 800-527-2714, and press "0" (zero) to speak with a customer service representative.